Table Of Contents

 The Four Stages of Effective Inbound Selling

-Let’s look at each of the four stages of an effective Inbound Selling process and explore how they work together to create a sales approach which aligns with how the modern buyer wants to buy but also ensures your sales team are only working on good fit prospects and buyers.
+Let’s look at each of the four stages of an effective Inbound Selling process.
+We’ll explore how they work together to create a sales approach that aligns with how the modern buyer wants to buy whilst also ensuring your sales team are only working on good fit prospects and buyers.

-Spending time on identifying which are good fit leads including segmenting active buyers from passive buyers to ensure that your sales team are always creating a predictable funnel of opportunities.
+Spending time on identifying good fit leads, including segmenting active buyers from passive buyers, ensures that your sales team are always creating a predictable funnel of opportunities.
 These leads are called Marketing Qualified Leads or MQL’s.

-One of the cardinal sins that a sales team can make is by wasting time on unqualified leads who are not a good fit and will never by from them.
-It is vital to discover this early on in the process and eliminate these leads, to free up more time to work on leads which are a good fit.
+Sales teams often waste time on unqualified leads who aren’t a good fit and will never buy from them.
+It’s vital to discover poor fit leads early in the process and disqualify these to free up more time to work on leads that are a good fit.

-Good inbound sales teams will also develop target account lists based on buyer personas and ideal buyer profiles, through research on social media platforms such as LinkedIn plus ask for referrals through existing customers, to their good fit leads.
+Good Inbound Sales teams will also develop target account lists based on buyer personas and ideal buyer profiles, through research on social media platforms such as LinkedIn and by asking for referrals from existing customers.

-4 Signs a lead may not be a good fit at the Identify stage
+Four Signs a lead may not be a good fit at the Identify stage:

-- Company Size – Make sure you know what your typical customer company size is, define it and use this to disqualify if they are too small or too large.
+- Company Size: Define what your typical customer company size is and use this to disqualify companies if they are too small or too large.

-- Company Revenue – As with company size, define what size of revenue represents a good or bad fit.
-If higher or lower than this then disqualify.
+- Company Revenue: As with company size, define what size of revenue represents a good or bad fit.
+If higher or lower, then disqualify.

-- Geographic Location – Are you best fit customers within a certain geographic location ?
+- Location: Are your best fit customers in a certain geographic location?

 Once you have identified these good fit leads, now is time to reach out with a personalised connect call that offers value and focuses on the prospect’s goals, challenges and pain points.

-- Rude or discourteous – This should be a huge red warning sign, as it will make communication difficult later on.
+- They're rude or discourteous: This should be a huge red warning sign, as it will make communication difficult later on.

-- Unresponsive – If the lead is not answering any questions then this is anothr sign they are unengaged in the process.
+- Unresponsive: If the lead is not answering any questions then this is another sign they are unengaged in the process.

-- Uncompromising – If the prospect is wanting to control everything and not willing to comrpomise on anything this can be a warning.
+- Uncompromising: If the prospect is wanting to control everything and not willing to compromise on anything, this can be a warning.

-The purpose of the connect phase is to confirm that the prospect has a problem that you can help with and to set up a time when you can explore that problem in depth.
-The explore phase is the most important phase of inbound sales.
-It is where you can find out if your prospects need your help and whether they want it.
+The purpose of the ‘Connect’ stage is to confirm that the prospect has a problem that you can help with and to book a time when you can explore that problem in depth.
+The ‘Explore’ phase is the most important phase of Inbound Sales.
+It’s here that you find out if your prospects need your help and whether they want it.

-You will explore the unique challenges that your qualified leads are experiencing to decide whether your services are the best fit for their context.
-If it is a “good fit” you will convert these leads into opportunities.
+You’ll explore the unique challenges that your qualified leads are experiencing to decide whether your services are the best fit for their context.
+If it is a 'good fit' you will convert these leads into opportunities.

-It is important that at this stage you establish yourself as an expert and assume a consultative role.
-Leverage the buyers initial interest and this expert position as an authority to probe deeper into the buyer’s specific goals and challenges.
-Remember that you are the expert and you can assess whether you can help the buyer more efficiently and thoroughly than they can help themselves on their own.
+It’s important at this stage to establish yourself as an expert and assume a consultative role.
+Leverage the buyer’s initial interest and this position as an authority to probe deeper into the buyer’s specific goals and challenges.
+You are the expert and you can assess whether you can help the buyer more efficiently and thoroughly than they can help themselves on their own.

 4 signs a lead may not be a good fit at the explore stage

-- Conflicting – The prospect makes statements which do not appear to be truthful or add up.
+- Conflicting: The prospect makes statements which don't appear to be truthful or add up.

-- Competitive – The prospect does not appear to want to work with you to create a plan of action but is actinge in a competitive manner.
+- Competitive: The prospect doesn't appear to want to work with you to create a plan of action but is acting in a competitive manner.

-- Lack of Resources – A sign that the prospect does not have the time, money or staff to execute the strategy you are discussing with them.
+- Lack of Resources: The prospect doesn't have the time, money or staff to execute the strategy you are discussing with them.

-- Lack of Priority – Although you have identified a need for your product, service or solution, it does not appear to be a priority of the prospect or their company.
+- Lack of Priority: Although you have identified a need for your product, service or solution, it doesn't appear to be a priority of the prospect or their company.

-In the final Advise stage, your goal is to advise the prospect on the ways your product, service or solution is uniquely positioned to address their goals and challenges.
-If they decide this is right for them, they will become a customer.
+In the final ‘Advise’ stage, your goal is to give your prospect guidance on the ways your product, service or solution is uniquely positioned to address their goals and challenges.
+If they decide your solution is right for them, they will become a customer.

-This is the grand finale of the experience we have provided.
-At this phase we will prepare a personalised solution presentation, showing why you are uniquely positioned to help.
+This is the grand finale of the experience you have provided.
+At this phase you prepare a personalised solution presentation, showing why you are uniquely positioned to help.

 This presentation should include:

-By uncovering the buyer’s context and tailoring the presentation accordingly you will add tremendous value to the buyers journey, beyond the information available online.
+By uncovering the buyer’s context and tailoring the presentation accordingly, you will add tremendous value to the buyers journey, beyond the information available to them online.

-4 signs a lead may not be a good fit at the advise stage
+Four signs a lead may not be a good fit at the 'Advise' stage

-Now you have got all the way to presenting a solution to your prospect, it may seem that this is not the time to abandon a deal.
-But there are sign here to look out for too.
+Now you’ve reached the point of presenting a solution to your prospect, it may seem that this is not the time to abandon a deal.
+But there are signs to look out for here too:

-- Silver Bullet Syndrome – beware of prospects who think that executing your strategy or implimenting your product will give instant results or not rake hard work.
+- Silver Bullet Syndrome: Beware of prospects who think that executing your strategy or implementing your product will generate instant results or not take hard work.

-- Lack of following simple instruction – If you ask them to read a piece of content or do some work to teach them something and they fail to do it, this could be a sign of a deeper problem.
+- Inability to follow simple instructions: If you ask your prospect to read a piece of content or do some work to teach them something and they fail to do it, this could be a sign of a deeper problem.

-- Lack of Understanding – You have to go over the same material more than three times before your client actually understands it.
-Again this could be a probelme client to actually work with.
+- Lack of Understanding: You have to go over the same material more than three times before your client actually understands it.
+Again this could indicate that the client will be difficult to work with.

 6 Essential Inbound Selling Tools – Your Tech Stack